 3. Ruby: Ruby is a dynamic, open-source programming language with an elegant syntax that lets you develop applications quickly.
 There are different Ruby frameworks like Ruby on Rails, Sinatra, Padrino, Hanami, Scorched, etc.

 4. PERL5: Perl is a flexible, but powerful server-side language and is famous for removing the developer’s pain point - making the process of writing codes very, very simple.
-Main languages include Symfony, Interchange and Catalyst
+Main languages include Symphony, Interchange and Catalyst

 Frameworks help you develop products that are completely aligned with business rules, and provide an application that the user would love.
 It can help you have maintainable and upgradable code, so you can save time on other core areas of the project.
 Hence, the basic principles of a framework are:(1) not to reinvent the wheel, (2) not to waste time on the foreboding,low value-added tasks and (3)put in complete emphasis on business rules.